 This association of colleges allows students to study a semester at one of twelve member campuses.
 Students continue to pay their regular to tuition to their home institution.

-The University of Virginia sponsors a Semester at Sea program.
+Colorado State University sponsors a Semester at Sea program.
 Yes, you could be fulfilling degree requirements on an around the world cruise.
 This program doesn’t have any official affiliations which means that students will have to check with their home school about classes transferring and any financial aid issues.

 This group of 14 colleges sponsors off-campus study that is not restricted to just association members.
-The programs include the Chicago Program: Arts, Entrepreneurship, & Urban Studies; Newberry Seminar: Research in the Humanities at the Newberry library in Chicago; Oak Ridge Science Semester in Tennessee; and Urban Education: Student Teaching in Chicago.
+The programs include the Chicago Program: Arts, Entrepreneurship, & Urban Studies; Newberry Seminar: Research in the Humanities at the Newberry library in Chicago; and Oak Ridge Science Semester in Tennessee.

 Programs offered by this association are not limited to just member institutions.
 The programs include Border Studies in Arizona, New York Arts, and The Philadelphia Center.

-This program is sponsored by Duke as part of the Marine Science Education Consortium although non-member students may apply.
+This program is sponsored by Duke as part of the 37 member Marine Science Education Consortium although non-member students may apply.
 Non-science majors are allowed to apply.

 Students can select from Conservation, Biodiversity, and Society; Endangered Species Conservation; and Wildlife Ecology and Conservation.
 Programs have different minimum credit hour requirements.
 Credit is awarded a non-degree student through George Mason University.